 Heather Gibbs received her training certification through the Animal Behavior College.
 She worked in behavior modification and animal care for several organizations including Southeastern Guide Dogs and the Animal Rescue Foundation of Texas before joining the Humane Society of Pinellas team.

 Heather practices positive reinforcement training through bonding exercises, enrichment, and reward-based behavior modification.
 She currently owns four rescue animals; three dogs and her horse, Mike.
 One of her dogs has achieved service dog status through Southeastern Guide Dogs and has earned his Canine Good Citizen certification.
-Heather is pursuing her CGC Assessor certification, as well as a Certified Pet Dog Trainer (Knowledge Assessed) from the esteemed Certification Council for Professional Dog Trainers (CCPDT).
+Heather is a certified CGC Assessor, as well as a Certified Pet Dog Trainer (Knowledge Assessed) from the esteemed Certification Council for Professional Dog Trainers (CCPDT).

 Monica Morgan, CPDT-KA, Behavior Technician